 There are a number of options to effectively get rid of bed bugs, but sometimes it can get confusing when trying to decide which option would be best for your situation.
-This information sheet provides you with some basic information regarding the two most common methods used by pest management companies to kill bed bugs.
+Here is some basic information regarding the two most common methods used by pest management companies to kill bed bugs.

 Whole Room Heat Treatments

-Whole room heat treatments involve a company bringing in specially designed equipment to raise the temperature in your home to control the bed bugs.
+Whole room heat treatments involve a Pest Management Professional (PMP) bringing in specially designed equipment to raise the temperature in your home to kill the bed bugs.
 Bed bugs and eggs die within 90 minutes at 118°F (48°C) or immediately at 122°F (50°C).
 During a heat treatment, the air temperature in the room is typically between 135°F (57.2°C) and 145°F (62.7 °C).
-The Pest Management Professional (PMP) will place remote temperature monitors throughout the home, to ensure correct temperatures.
-Once the target temperature is reached, killing conditions will be verified with the remote monitors.
+The (PMP) will place remote thermometers throughout the home, to make sure the right temperatures are reached.
+The PMP watches the thermometers closely to ensure that it gets hot enough to kill bed bugs.
 A heat treatment typically takes between six and eight hours, depending on the condition of the area being treated.

 During the heat treatment pets and any heat sensitive items that may melt or be damaged at temperatures up to 150°F degrees should be removed from the area being treated.
 Make sure you discuss this with your PMP as anything not treated with heat will need to be treated in another way.